tsduck/tsduck/sample/sample-reactor-server/README.md

 Because we don't have a valid server certificate in this test, we generate a self-signed certificate on the fly using a 2048-bit ephemeral RSA key pair.

-Test client using curl.
-We specify `https` to use TLS.
+Test client using curl: We specify `https:` to use TLS.
 We also specify option `-k` which means "accept insecure server certificate".
 This is required because our server certificate is self-signed and cannot be verified from a valid Certification Authority (CA).
 ~~~
 $ curl https://localhost:7777/ -i -k
 HTTP/1.0 204 No Content
-Server: Same-Reactor-Server
+Server: Sample-Reactor-Server
 Connection: close
 X-Session-Name: [::1]:53182-[::1]:7777
 X-Echo-Request: GET / HTTP/1.1